 First three photos shown here.
 Click a photo to view the complete slideshow or click here to browse the complete gallery.

 Garden started by Mrs. Clement S. Houghton, who lived in the Spanish mission style house at 152 Suffolk Road.
+Read a history of the land written from the perspective of Edwin Webster, a neighbor of Houghton.

 Garden was taken by eminent domain by Newton, after Chestnut Hill Neighborhood Association fought off an eminent-domain bid to develop the property for an art school.